marsbard/grua/README.md

 means that during the 'empty' phase, the 'alfresco' container will be emptied (and therefore unstack attempted) before the 'mysql' container.

+If some container names are passed on the command line, for example `grua empty mysql alfresco` they will be processed in the order given on the command line.

 <a name="cli-refill">
 #### refill
 </a>

+First, attempt to unstack the container in case it is stacked.
+Then, if [`mode`](#cli-mode) has been set `destructive`, empty the container.
+(If [`mode`](#cli-mode)  is `conservative` then the container is not emptied).

+Then runs [`fill`](#cli-fill).
+If [`mode`](#cli-mode) was `conservative` and therefore the container was not emptied, the fill process will be much faster than if [`mode`](#cli-mode)  is set `destructive`.

+If multiple container names are passed, they will be processed in the order they are passed on the command line.

+If no container names are given, all containers will be refilled in the order specified by the dependency ordering in the configuration file.

 <a name="cli-stack">
 #### stack